 Part of the role was to give lectures to clinicians in the community and market the private practitioner’s efforts and other community programs.
 Through this work, I began to understand the fragmentation between psychological and medical services, so I proposed a program that would combine the two.

-With my expertise in developing and managing programs to keep women healthy and safe, I have been recognized by numerous prestigious organizations and individuals for my vision, knowledge, courage and ability, including the first annual New York Post Liberty Award Medal for Community Services in 2002.
-I received the Distinguished Humanitarian Award from the Italian American Federation, and I was on the Kingsborough Community College board.
+“My work in developing and managing programs focused on mental health and safety has been recognized by numerous prestigious organizations and individuals.
+In 2002, I received the first annual New York Post Liberty Award Medal for Community Services.
+Additionally, I have been honored with the Distinguished Humanitarian Award from the Italian American Federation and served on the Kingsborough Community College board.”